rossanx/akfs/docs/journal.md

 It states that it goes from memory address 0x0 to 0xFFFFFFFF (4GB of memory), it's a data segment, you can't execute code, it's readable and writable.
 That's it.
-Phew again !!!!
+Phew again :sweat_smile:!!!!

 +-- Timestamp: 2020-01-19-16:25 ---+